grip-on-software/data-gathering/README.md

 - `scraper/retrieve_dropins.py`: Retrieve dropin files that may be provided for archived projects, containing already-scraped export data.
-- `scraper/project_sources.py`: Retrieve source data from project definitions, which is then used for later version control gathering purposes.
+- `scraper/project_sources.py`: Retrieve source data from project definitions, which is then used for later gathering purposes.
-- `scraper/jira_to_json.py`: Retrieve issue changes and metadata from a JIRA instance.
+- `scraper/jira_to_json.py`: Retrieve issue changes and metadata from a Jira instance.
-- `scraper/environment_sources.py`: Retrieve additional source data from known version control systems, based on the group/namespace/collection in which the repositories that were found earlier live.
+- `scraper/environment_sources.py`: Retrieve additional source data from known version control systems, based on the group/namespace/collection in which the already-known repositories live.
-- `scraper/git_to_json.py`: Retrieve version information from Git or Subversion instances, possibly including auxiliary information such as GitLab/GitHub project data (commit comments, merge requests) and TFS work item data.
+- `scraper/git_to_json.py`: Retrieve version information from version control systems (Git or Subversion), possibly including auxiliary information such as GitLab/GitHub project data (commit comments, merge requests) and TFS work item data (also sprints and team members).
-- `scraper/history_to_json.py`: Retrieve a history file containing measurement values for metrics during the project, or only output a reference to it.
+- `scraper/metric_options_to_json.py`: Retrieve changes to metric targets from a changelog of the project definitions.
-- `scraper/metric_options_to_json.py`: Retrieve changes to metric targets from a Git or Subversion repository holding the project definitions.
+- `scraper/history_to_json.py`: Retrieve the history of measurement values for metrics that are collected in the project, or only output a reference to it.
 - `scraper/jenkins_to_json.py`: Retrieve usage statistics from a Jenkins instance.
-- `scraper/sonar_to_json.py`: Retrieve additional or historical metrics directly from a SonarQube instance instead of an existing quality dashboard history file.
+- `scraper/sonar_to_json.py`: Retrieve additional or historical metrics directly from a SonarQube instance.

 These scripts are already streamlined in the `scraper/jenkins.sh` script suitable for a Jenkins job, as well as in a number of Docker scripts explained